 [Section 119 amended by No. 10 of 1982 s.
 28; No. 37 of 1993 s.
 27; No. 58 of 1994 s.
 46; No. 59 of 2004 s.
 116.]

 119A.
-Mortgages of mining tenements

-Regulations made under section 162 may require that except as is otherwise specifically provided by the mortgage entered into by the parties, a mortgage shall be deemed to contain prescribed provisions.
+Mining tenement may be mortgaged

+(1) A mining tenement or share in a mining tenement may be mortgaged as security for the repayment of money advanced or agreed to be advanced or for the discharge of any liability.

+(2) If there are 2 or more mortgages affecting the same legal interest in a mining tenement, the mortgages take priority according to the time and date of their registration.

+(3) A mortgage —

+(a) has effect only as security for the repayment of the money intended to be secured by the mortgage and not as an assignment of the mining tenement; and

+(b) may cover all buildings, improvements, machinery and appliances in or upon the land comprised in the mining tenement.

+(4) The regulations may provide that a mortgage is deemed to contain prescribed provisions unless the mortgage contains express provision to the contrary.

-[Section 119A inserted by No. 100 of 1985 s.
-89.]
+[Section 119A inserted No. 54 of 1996 s.
+17.]

 120. Town planning schemes and local laws to be considered but not to derogate from this Act